chrisnoonan98675/site/xl-release/how-to/upgrade-xl-release.markdown

 1. [Shut down](/xl-release/how-to/shut-down-xl-release.html) the XL Release server.

-1. If you are using an embedded repository, copy the `repository` directory from the old installation directory to the new installation directory.
+1. If you are using an embedded repository, copy the `repository` directory and the entire `archive` directory from the old installation directory to the new installation directory.

 1. If you have implemented any custom plugins, copy them from the `plugins` directory from the previous installation directory to the new installation directory.
 If you are upgrading from a previous version to XL Release version 8.0.0 or later, use the  `plugins/__local__/` folder for your custom plugins.

 1. Copy the contents of the `ext` directory from the old installation directory to the new installation directory.

-1. Copy the entire `archive` directory from the previous installation to the new installation directory.

 1. Copy the contents of the `conf` directory from the previous installation to the new installation directory.

+    **Important:** As of version 8.0.0, the plugins are placed in a different location.
+When upgrading from version 7.5.3 to version 8.0.0, do not copy the `xlr-wrapper-linux.conf` or `xlr-wrapper-win.conf` files.
+You can compare the older version against the new version of the files and modify only the necessary lines.

     Some versions of XL Release require a new version of the license file.
 Refer to [XL Release licensing](/xl-release/concept/xl-release-licensing.html#license-types) to see if you need a new license.
 You can download all of your licenses from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/).